 To make this process easy, there are some important factors that you must consider before choosing any string.
 For example, power, control, playability, comfort, and string tension, etc.

-Durability and power are the important factors for a beginner player, while control and feel are important for professional players.
+Durability and power are the important factors for a beginner player, while control and feeling are important for professional players.

 So, what we recommend is to use our tennis string guide, narrow down your options and then choose a tennis string for your playing style.